jrfnl/clearPHP/_rules/good-practices/no-obsolete-extensions.md

 ### Rule Details

 Using any of the extensions mentioned above will trigger a warning.
-Usage include constants, functions, classes, interfaces or directives, if any.
+Usage includes constants, functions, classes, interfaces or directives, if any.

 ### Further Reading